INSM/INSM-Template-API/README.md

 _Advanced_ - True if parameter is an advanced parameter

 _Hidden_ - True if the parameter is hidden from the user

+_IsPreviewEnabled_ - True if automatic preview rendering should be attemted.
+If this is False and IsPreviewItemEnabled is also false the template can embedd a static file called Preview.jpg as the preview image.

+_IsPreviewItemEnabled_ - True if an item should be used as preview for the whole template.
+In this case PreviewItem must be defined

+_PreviewItem_ - Key of dataset item to use as preview.
+This must be a file.